jiawei-wang-ucd/jiawei-computations/README.md

 ## Reproduce

+- login to the cluster, git clone the repository and (nested) submodules, and cd to `jiawei-computations`.
 - edit the file `path.env` to specify the path of the executable sage in the HPC.
 - (optional) it is possible to regenerate all test instances using file `regenerate_test_instances.sh`.
 ```
 sh regenerate_test_instances.sh
 ```
-- choose one computational task and checkout the corresponding branch of the submodule [jiawei-computational-results](https://github.com/mkoeppe/jiawei-computational-results).
+- choose one computational task and checkout the corresponding branch of the submodule [jiawei-computational-results](https://github.com/mkoeppe/jiawei-computational-results) in the folder `jiawei-computational-results`.
-- choose the version of submodule [cutgeneratingfunctionology](https://github.com/mkoeppe/cutgeneratingfunctionology) and checkout the branch/commit.
+- choose the version of submodule [cutgeneratingfunctionology](https://github.com/mkoeppe/cutgeneratingfunctionology) in the folder `jiawei-computational-results/cutgeneratingfunctionology` and checkout the branch/commit.
 - run the file `prerun.sh`, and it will print out information about the experiment.
 ```
 sh prerun.sh